 Students are required to take the USMLE Step 2 Clinical Knowledge (CK) Examination no later than December 15th of their Advanced Studies year.
-Failure to take the Step 2CK examination by the specified deadlines will result in the student's not being permitted to continue clinical coursework (required or elective) until the examination is taken.
+Failure to take either of the Step 2 examinations by the specified deadlines will result in the student's not being permitted to continue clinical coursework (required or elective) until the examination is taken.

-Requests for exceptions to this policy on timing of Step 2CK must be presented in writing to the Associate Dean for Student Affairs, who will bring the request to the CSAEB.
+Requests for exceptions to this policy on timing of Step 2CS and 2CK must be presented in writing to the Associate Dean for Student Affairs, who will bring the request to the CSAEB.